 - What contingencies are you prepared to negotiate if you run into financial hardship?

 It depends on how the lender is doing business.
 Lenders that are providing mortgages and doing business as independent entities need to be licensed.
-However, lenders who are working through a licensed brokerage do not need to be licensed — in this case it is assumed that the lender is following rules and regulations that fall under the umbrella of the brokerage’s license.
+In Ontario, lenders working through a licensed mortgage brokerage do not need a separate individual license if they are acting on behalf of the brokerage, as the brokerage holds the necessary license.
+However, this is more nuanced in practice, and it’s always best to verify the specific circumstances for each lender.